Punktum-dk/epp-service-specification/Contact-Identity-Verification-Draft.md

 A checkbox will be added to the handle creation page, allowing registrars to confirm that ID verification has already been performed.

 ### EPP (Extensible Provisioning Protocol)
 A new extension, `<dkhm:id-verification>`, will be incorporated into contact.create, contact.update, and contact.info.
-This extension will support values of `eid`, `approved`, `rejected`, `pending`, `revoked`, or `missing`, with no additional information required.
+This extension will support values of `eid`, `verified`, `rejected`, `pending` or `undverified`, with no additional information required.
 The update triggered by this extension will include modifications to existing contact information based on changes in ID verification status.

 ## Supported Identity Validation Statuses